Tonomy-Foundation/Tonomy-ID-SDK/README.md

 ## Error handling

 See [errors.ts](./src/services/errors.ts).
-All errors have a registered unique code.
-All errors are either expected or unexpected, depending on weather the user will create the error, or somethig has gone wrong nothing to do with the user.
-This helps us distinguish errors that we should fix as developers.
-Please maintain the list of files and their error code numeration in [errors.ts](./src/services/errors.ts).
+All errors have a registered unique enumeration code.

 ## To create a new App for SSO